ttu/ruuvitag-sensor/README.md

 ### Bleak

-Bleak is not installed automatically with `ruuvitag-sensor` package.
-Install it manually from PyPI.
+On Windows and macOS Bleak is installed automatically with `ruuvitag-sensor` package.
+On Linux install it manually from PyPI.

 ```sh
 $ python -m pip install bleak